Australian National Audit Office

-The Australian National Audit Office (ANAO) is the supreme audit institution of Australia, functioning as the national auditor for the Parliament of Australia and Government of Australia.
-It reports directly to the Australian Parliament via the Speaker of the House of Representatives and the President of the Senate.
-Administratively, the ANAO is located in the Prime Minister and Cabinet portfolio.
+The Australian National Audit Office (ANAO) is the supreme audit institution of Australia, serving as the national auditor for the Australian Government and Parliament.
+It reports directly to the parliament via the Speaker of the House of Representatives and the President of the Senate.
+The ANAO sits within the Prime Minister and Cabinet portfolio for purposes of administration.

-The current Auditor-General for Australia is Dr Caralee McLiesh PSM, who was appointed in August 2024 to commence in November 2024.
-McLiesh's appointment follows the resignation of the fifteenth Auditor-General Grant Hehir in February 2024.
+The current Auditor-General for Australia is Dr Caralee McLiesh PSM, who was appointed in August 2024 and commenced in November 2024.
+McLiesh's appointment followed the resignation of the fifteenth Auditor-General Grant Hehir in February 2024.

 Role

 The Australian National Audit Office is a specialist public sector agency that supports the Auditor-General of Australia, who is an independent officer of the Parliament of Australia.
 The main functions and powers of the Auditor-General under the include auditing financial statements of Commonwealth agencies, authorities, companies and their subsidiaries in accordance with the and conducting performance audits which are tabled in Parliament.
 The Auditor-General may report their findings directly to Parliament or to a minister, on any important matter.

 In addition, the ANAO plays a leadership role in improving public administration and audit capability in Australia and overseas by publishing information such as Insights and deploying experienced staff to audit institutions in Indonesia and Papua New Guinea.